mun-lang/website/content/posts/2021-05-08-this-month-april.md

 #### Mun v0.3

 This month was highlighted by the release of Mun v0.3.
-This release has take us quite some time but we finally managed to put the finishing touches to the third release of Mun.
+We expected to release Mun v0.3 within a few months of Mun v0.2 but this was pushed back a couple of times because we added more and more features to the release.
 Mun v0.3 adds support for modules & multi-file projects, a functioning language server which features autocompletion and a lot more.
 The [Mun v0.3 release blog][v3r] highlights all of the new features packed in this release.